ibm-cloud-docs/cephaas/sds-cli-reference.md

 * Number of resources to return on a page.
 	* Flag: `--limit LIMIT`

-* Including this option will filter the collection of resources by name.
+* Including this option filters the collection of resources by name.
 	* Flag: `--name NAME`

-* Including this option will display all pages of the collection for hosts.
+* Including this option displays all pages of the collection for hosts.
 	* Flag: `--all-pages`

 * API Endpoint in the URL form.